nicolocarcagni/nutrizionAItor/README.md

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit pull requests for any enhancements or bug fixes.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Credits
-Special thanks to MistralAI for providing the AI platform.

-## Contact
-For any inquiries or issues, please open an issue on GitHub or contact [your_email@example.com].

 ---